The CBP OIT Design System is a comprehensive design resource that streamlines the look and feel of CBP digital applications.

 I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of CBP.

 The buttons hold the same shape, color, and typography.
 However, there are too many calls to action on the homepage – seven in total.
-In four different places on the homepage alone, the website asks if the user needs help, all leading to the same FAQ page, which is redundant.

 VISIBILITY OF SYSTEM STATUS

 The process flow for the “Enter Applicant Information” section of the website has an overwhelming amount of form fields.

 Recommendation: Using dividers is the best way to reduce overwhelm by visually breaking questions up.

 RECOGNITION RATHER THAN RECALL

 The help page provides numerous options for additional information, but it is not supplemented with a search field.

 Recommendation: Provide a search option for FAQ’s since there are so many.